apache/datafusion/docs/source/user-guide/sql/aggregate_functions_new.md

 #### Arguments

-- **expression_y**: Expression expression to operate on.
+- **expression_y**: Dependent variable expression to operate on.
 Can be a constant, column, or function, and any combination of operators.
-- **expression_x**: Expression expression to operate on.
+- **expression_x**: Independent variable expression to operate on.
 Can be a constant, column, or function, and any combination of operators.

 ### `regr_sxx`